Dominique Bouhours: Life

 Bouhours entered the Society of Jesus at the age of sixteen, and was appointed to read lectures on literature in the Collège de Clermont at Paris, and on rhetoric at Tours and Rouen.
 He afterwards became private tutor to the two sons of Henri II d'Orléans, duc de Longueville.

+He was sent to Dunkirk to the Romanist refugees from the Commonwealth of England, and in the midst of his missionary occupations published several books.
+In 1665 or 1666 he returned to Paris.

+Bouhours died at Paris in 1702.
+According to the book Mother Tongue by Bill Bryson, Bouhours' dying words were "I am about to—or I am going to—die: either expression is used."